-ECO-480 Economics Internship (3.00 cr.)
+ECO-480 Economics Internship

-Supervised experience in business, nonprofits, or governmental institutions where work is related to economic analysis.
-Limited to students with a declared major in Economics.
-May not be taken simultaneously with either COE-302, COE-403 or any other internship course in the School of Business curriculum.
-Pass/Fail grading only.
-Prerequisite: 12 hours of ECO courses.
+(Fall and Spring, Course Offered Every Year) Supervised experience in industry or governmental institutions where work is related to economic analysis.
+Limited to Economics majors with a minimum GPA of 2.00 and 15 hours in economics.
+Can be taken only once.
+May not be taken simultaneously with COE-302 or COE 403 or BUS-480/481.
+Pass/fail grading only.